Troubleshooting

 I see ZEOTAP where it should say ZEOTAP (or vice versa)

-This was a build-time templating issue in earlier post-install renders, where some ${BRAND_DISPLAY_NAME} substitutions were missed and the literal ZEOTAP slipped into UI strings, error messages, or SQL identifiers in branded environments.
+This was a build-time templating issue in earlier post-install renders, where some brand substitutions were missed and the literal ZEOTAP slipped into UI strings, error messages, or SQL identifiers in branded environments.

 It’s fixed in the current Marketplace release.
-If you see it on a fresh install, you’re running a stale rendered SQL script — request the latest rendered post-install bundle from your Zeotap account team and re-run the post-install step.
+If you see it on a fresh install, you’re running a stale rendered SQL script — copy the Step 3 SQL block from the setup wizard inside your current install (it renders with brand identifiers already substituted) and re-run it.
 Existing identifiers (the proxy user name, the EAI names) keep their original spelling because dropping and recreating them would invalidate the cloud-side registration; the cosmetic mismatch is harmless.

 sql: database is closed